Last updated on:

 Best overall: Ingersoll Rand Super-Duty Air Impact Wrench

-What goes into a pneumatic impact wrench anyway, apart from the air compressor hose?
+What goes into a best pneumatic impact wrench anyway, apart from the air compressor hose?

 Apparently, that’s difficult to figure out for a lot of people, because we couldn’t even find information about the blows per minute on the box or manufacturer’s website.